newstack-cloud/celerity-docs/docs/applications/resources/celerity-consumer.md

 Container Apps is a relatively simple environment to deploy applications to, the consumer application is deployed as an [event-driven job](https://learn.microsoft.com/en-us/azure/container-apps/tutorial-event-driven-jobs).

-When the `sourceId` is a Celerity topic, an Azure Storage Queue is created to subscribe to the topic to implement a reliable and scalable fan-out approach.
-The Azure Container Apps job environment is then configured to poll the Azure Storage Queue for messages.
+When the `sourceId` is a Celerity topic, an Azure Service Bus Queue is created to subscribe to the topic to implement a reliable and scalable fan-out approach.
+The Azure Container Apps job environment is then configured to listen to the Service Bus Queue for messages.
+For other event sources, an integration is set up to receive events from the source data store, bucket or queue and forward them to the consumer application via a Service Bus Queue.

 Autoscaling is determined based on the number of messages received in the queue.
 By default, the [scaling rules](https://learn.microsoft.com/en-us/azure/container-apps/jobs?tabs=azure-cli#event-driven-jobs) are set to scale the number of instances with a minimum of 0 executions and a maximum of 10 executions in production app environments.
 For development app environments, the default configuration is set to scale from 0 to 5 executions.
 [Deploy configuration](#app-deploy-configuration) can be used to override this behaviour.